iifl-logo

 Power Division Performance and Outlook:

-The power sector especially the thermal power sector where our company is invested in, is facing big constraints on account high coal prices at which the operations are unviable.
+The power sector especially the thermal power sector where our Company is invested in, is facing big constraints on account of high coal prices at which the operations are unviable.
 However, Indias dependence on Thermal power about 50% currently, will keep the sector going in the near future.
 The market dynamics would reconcile to a sustainable level of costs and revenue of produces and consumers overtime subject however to robust government policies.

 Future outlook: